ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i was having a conversation with my brother yesterday and he was saying, he wishes he had more fun during his phd, like, work from another city for a week, bc the same amount of work would be produced but he would have fun being in another city for a week things like that. its important to have fun. i was like yeah, i spent the whole summer working and time passed by so quickly

+i felt like under the weather today but now i feel better, going to wake up early tomorrow

 ------------------
 # Oct
 ------------------